j4w8n/supakit/README.md

 {/if}
 ```

-### supabaseAuthStateChange()
+## Auth State
 Handles logic for Supabase's `onAuthStateChange()`.
-It optionally takes in a writable store or `null`, and a callback function which receives the Supabase `event` and `session` if you need to do additional work post-login/logout.
+It optionally takes in a writable store and a callback function which receives the Supabase `event` and `session` for doing additional work post-login/logout.
 You can pass in your own store, or use Supakit's [store](#getSession).
+The first parameter, a supabase client, is required. `null` can be used in place of the second parameter if necessary.

-If you pass in a store, the returned Supabase `session.user` info is available in the store immediately after login and logout.
-This is handy if you don't want to use SvelteKit's `invalidate()` or `invalidateAll()` methods.
+If you pass in a store, Supakit will hydrate it with the returned Supabase `session.user` info immediately after login and logout.

+If you've opted to use your own browser client, you still have to pass it in as the first parameter.

 Example:
 ```html